cynthialmy/cynthialmy.github.io/resume.md

 ---
 layout: page
-title: About me
+title: My Resume
 ---

 ## A Glimpse Into My Journey

-I am Cynthia, a dedicated professional specializing in data engineering, analytics, and product management.
-My passion lies in harnessing the power of data to unravel complex problems and drive strategic enhancements in various technological domains.
+I am dedicated in data engineering, analytics, and product management.
+My passion lies in harnessing the power of data to solve complex problems.

 ### My Academic Roots
 - **Georgia Institute of Technology**